Easy Baked Cod With Lemon Sauce

 How Long to Bake Cod

 The rule of thumb for cooking fish is 10 minutes per inch of thickness.
-If you are baking larger pieces of fish, even if they are not thicker, you’ll need to add more time.
+You want the cod to be opaque and separate into chunks of large flakes when you stick a fork in it.
+If you are baking larger fillets of fish, even if they are not thicker, you’ll need to add more time.
 For this baked cod, if your filets are 1 inch thick, they should take 10 minutes to bake at 400 degrees.
+The internal temperature should be 145 degrees.

 Lemon Yogurt Sauce for Cod